-We meet some Monday afternoons at the Leader's home.
+We meet every Monday afternoon at 2:30 in the Leader's home.

 The present group has a pretty good standard of spoken German, without feeling constrained to be accurate.
 We are lucky in having two native speakers in our group, one from the north and one from the south of German-speaking lands.